 - Wells Fargo Cash Wise Visa® Card – Earn 1.5% cash rewards on purchases across the board.
 While not the best return from a standalone product, transfer those points to your Wells Fargo Visa Signature® Card and you can redeem each point for 1.5¢ per point towards travel (1.75¢ per point if you spend $50K+ each year) which is a great return.

 - The Amex EveryDay® Preferred Credit Card from American Express – While this card only earns 1 points per dollar on non-bonus purchases, if you make 30 or more purchases in a billing period you'll earn 50% more points for 1.5x Membership Rewards.

-- Spark Cash From Capital One – Unlimited 2% cash back on every purchase
+- Capital One® Spark® Cash for Business – Unlimited 2% cash back on every purchase

 Maximizing Bonus Categories on Large Purchases